AristaUpstateNY/Newsletter/docs/index.md

 # Arista UpstateNY Region Newsletter

-Welcome to the November 2025 newsletter for Arista customers in the U.S. Upstate NY Region!
+Welcome to the December 2025 newsletter for Arista customers in the U.S. Upstate NY Region!

 We welcome your feedback on the newsletter.
 If you have any ideas on what you want to see, please reach out to [UpstateNY@arista.com](mailto:UpstateNY@arista.com)